bitmillionBTM/Bitmillion-core/README.md

 ### How to get BTM ?
 Bitmillion - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
 - 64 seconds block targets:  ;)
 - 100 000 000 total coins
 - 75 coins per generated block at block 10k
 - difficulty increases every 3 days
 - masternod reward system
+-Bitmillion is a PoS-based cryptocurrency.

 So, in fact, this "new" currency exists for the following reasons.
 - BTM proves that a Crypto community is open to all and our initiative to create an online currency in Litecoin / Bitcoin shows that it believes in blockchain technology and code security.